Not sure if Valpak is right for you?

 Potential Mitigations

-• Your attorney should help you formulate questions for the franchisor to explain the high reacquisition rate and declining number of franchisees.
+- Your attorney can help you formulate specific questions for the franchisor regarding the high number of reacquisitions.

 Rapid System Growth